mgifford/open-source-contracting/project-process.md

 ## Timelines
 - Government publishes an RFP with ballpark budget and a 3-4 week window for responses
+- RFPs need to be SMART (specific, measurable, achievable, realistic and time-bound)
 - Vendor questions are discussed in a public issue queue
 - Vendors (including individuals) login to central hub and submit bids through an online form with only text submissions
-- 2-3 people make a selection by reviewing cost, reputation and quality of the response submitted
+- Small selection team make decisions by reviewing cost, reputation and quality of the response submitted
--
+- Minimum of 5 bids submissions allowed.
+Extremes (upper & lower bids) are removed.
+- Project is implemented & reviewed (possibly by competitor)
+- Feedback is collected and added to reputation system

 ## Immediate results
-- upstream fixes
+- Upstream fixes
-- community review of the code
+- Community review of the code

 ## Leveraging existing software projects
 - Upgrade modules/plug-ins to the latest release